hallmark/backbone-fundamentals/index.md

 myModel.set("email", "jeremy@gmail.com");
 ```

-Since we're re-using the save `zombieView` variable for both instances, the first instance of the view will fall out of scope immediately after the second is created.
+Since we're re-using the same `zombieView` variable for both instances, the first instance of the view will fall out of scope immediately after the second is created.
 This allows the JavaScript garbage collector to come along and clean it up, which should mean the first view instance is no longer active and no longer going to respond to the model's "change" event.

 But when we run this code, we end up with the alert box showing up twice!